prajwalch/launchthing/README.md

 ## Install

-Prebuilt binaries are not available for now as the project is in active development phase.
+Prebuilt binaries are not available for now as the project is in early development phase.
 Consider [building it from source](#building-from-source).

 ## Building from source

 To build the project you must have stable [rust v1.69.0+ installed](https://www.rust-lang.org/tools/install) (plus [dependencies](#dependencies)).
-When installing rust on your Windows OS you have to decide between either using the **MSVC toolchain** or the **GNU toolchain**.
+When installing rust on Windows OS, you have to decide between either using the **MSVC toolchain** or the **GNU toolchain**.
 If you don't know which one to choose go for MSVC since that is the default one.
-Once you have all the necessary things installed you can clone the source code and start to compile it.
+Once you have all the necessary things installed you can clone the source code and start to build it.

 ```sh
 $ git clone https://github.com/PrajwalCH/launchthing